Nathalie-Leenders/nathalie-leenders.github.io/content/posts/virtualtablesMPPC23announcements/index.en.md

 Currently you can add an existing virtual table to Power Pages, however….

-New announcements!
-Hot of the presses!

-Create a Virtual Table straight from Power Pages with SQL and Sharepoint (lists)!
+You can now create a Virtual Table straight from Power Pages with SQL and Sharepoint (lists)!

 You can do this through the newly added -  connect to an external table data option.